 Racial classifications used by the government and our regular communication about race in the United States have changed frequently, which further points to the social construction of race.
-Currently, the primary racial groups in the United States are African American, Asian American, European American, Latino/a, and Native American, but a brief look at changes in how the US Census Bureau has defined race clearly shows that this hasn't always been the case (Table 1.2).
+Currently, the primary racial groups in the United States are African American, Asian American, European American, Latino/a, and Native American, but a brief look at changes in how the US Census Bureau has defined race clearly shows that this hasn't always been the case (see Table 1.2 "Racial Classifications in the US Census" below).
 In the 1900s alone, there were twenty-six different ways that race was categorized on census forms (Allen, 2011).
 The way we communicate about race in our regular interactions has also changed, and many people are still hesitant to discuss race for fear of using "the wrong" vocabulary.